Developing and Encouraging Diverse Human Resources

 Training for New Employees

 New recruits learn the skills needed to be YAMADA HOLDINGS Group employees through the use of such resources as online study sessions and e-learning programs, as well as acquiring basic knowledge by using the products themselves, and become fully fledged employees after the end of a training period in the workplace.
 In line with the curriculum, new employees check on a weekly basis with senior employees running the training programs how much they have learned, with follow-up training carried out half a year and one year after they join the Company.
-We have also established a dedicated consultation desk and are working to create a system that makes it easy for new employees to continue working in an unfamiliar environment.
+We have also established a dedicated consultation desk in an effort to create a system that makes it easy for new employees to continue working in an unfamiliar environment.

 Developing Next-Generation Leaders